Harry Shearer: The Simpsons

 Shearer is known for his work as a voice actor on The Simpsons.
 Matt Groening, the creator of the show, was a fan of Shearer's work, while Shearer was a fan of a column Groening used to write.
 When approached by Groening to be in the series, Shearer was initially reluctant because he thought the recording sessions would be too much trouble.
 He felt that voice acting was "not a lot of fun" as, traditionally, voice actors record their parts separately.
 He was told that the actors would record their lines together, and after three phone calls for executive producer James L. Brooks, Shearer was convinced to join the cast of The Simpsons.
 Shearer's first impression of The Simpsons was that it was funny.
-He – who thought it was a "pretty cool" way to work – found it peculiar that his fellow cast members were adamant about not being known to the public as the people behind the voices.
+He thought it was a "pretty cool" way to work but found it peculiar that his fellow cast members were adamant about not being known to the public as the people behind the voices.

-Shearer provides voices for Principal Skinner, Kent Brockman, Mr. Burns, Waylon Smithers, Ned Flanders, Reverend Lovejoy, formerly Dr. Hibbert, Lenny Leonard, Otto Mann, Rainier Wolfcastle, Scratchy, Kang, Dr. Marvin Monroe, and Judge Snyder, among others.
+Shearer provides voices for Principal Skinner, Kent Brockman, Mr. Burns, Waylon Smithers, Ned Flanders, Reverend Lovejoy, formerly Dr. Hibbert until 2021, Lenny Leonard, Otto Mann, Rainier Wolfcastle, Scratchy, Kang, Dr. Marvin Monroe, and Judge Snyder, among others.
 He has described all of his regular characters' voices as "easy to slip into. ...
 I wouldn't do them if they weren't easy."
 Shearer modeled Mr. Burns's voice on the two actors Lionel Barrymore and Ronald Reagan.
 Shearer says that Burns is the most difficult character for him to voice because it is rough on his vocal cords and he often needs to drink tea and honey to soothe his voice.
 He describes Burns as his favorite character, saying he "like[s] Mr. Burns because he is pure evil.
 A lot of evil people make the mistake of diluting it.
 Never adulterate your evil."
 Shearer is also the voice of Burns' assistant Smithers, and is able to perform dialogue between the two characters in one take.
 In the episode "Bart's Inner Child", Shearer said "wow" in the voice of Otto, which was then used when Otto was seen jumping on a trampoline.
 Ned Flanders had been meant to be just a neighbor that Homer Simpson was jealous of, but because Shearer used "such a sweet voice" for him, Flanders was broadened to become a Christian and a sweet guy that someone would prefer to live next to over Homer.
 Dr. Marvin Monroe's voice was based on psychiatrist David Viscott.
 Monroe has been largely retired since the seventh season barring a few cameo appearances because voicing the character strained Shearer's throat.